-Based on the above indications the Corporation believes it is appropriate to prepare the financial statements on a going concern basis.
+Based on the indications detailed on page 8, the Corporation believes it is appropriate to prepare the financial statements on a going concern basis.
 However, these circumstances represent a material uncertainty which may cast significant doubt on the College's ability to continue as a going concern and therefore to continue realising its assets and discharging its liabilities in the normal course of business.
 The financial statements do not include any adjustments that would result from the basis of preparation being inappropriate.